isaiah-perumalla/isaiah-perumalla.github.io/blog/content/pages/drafts/rethink-logging.md

 Logging can be an effective way of gathering data from a system and observing its runtime behaviour.
 In my experience most of application logging is ad-hoc text, which greatly diminishes the potential value of logging.
 Most systems tend to start off with very little logging or no logging, as the system grows and problems arise developers add additional logging, which leads to megabytes/gigabytes of similar looking text, what make things worse it often not clear what information should be logged, developers often log debug/trace level diagnostic information in development but turned off in production,  which makes it very difficult to extract meaningful information to troubleshoot a problem in production, as it may be missing crucial information.

 ## Logging is a feature
-There is often emphasis on designing a system for maintanability and testability, I argue that designing a system for observability is even more important as we shall see observable systems are easier to test, debug and often can help diagonase even them most criplling problems.
+There is often emphasis on designing a system for maintanability and testability, I argue that designing a system for observability is even more important as we shall see observable systems are easier to test, debug and often can help diagnose even them most crippling problems.
 Observable software is software which allows you to answer question about itself by simply observing *facts and events* emitted by the software, however this only happens by *purposefully building this feature* in the software itself.

 "Engineers must be empowered to take the extra time to build for debuggability — we must be secure in the knowledge that this pays later dividends!"
 &mdash; <cite>[Bryan Cantrill](https://files.gotocon.com/uploads/slides/conference_3/86/original/goto-ord-170502172018.pdf)</cite>

-Another property of *Observable/debuggable software* is we should be able to understand the software by observing the fact and events reported by it, understanding by observation can only happend *if* the facts and events have to have semantically rich information with attached context.
+Another property of *Observable/debuggable software* is we should be able to understand the software by observing the fact and events reported by it, In my experience understanding a complex system by observation is only possible *if* the facts and events have to have semantically rich information with attached context.
 It can be used as a way to better understand system performance and behavior, even during the what can be perceived as “normal” operation of a system.
-Events, tracing, exception tracking are all a derivative of logs, and if one has been using any of these tools, one already has some form of “Observability”.
+Events, tracing, exception tracking are all a derivative of the log.

+### Seperate information from representation
+[string base logging img]

-Events, tracing, exception can be derived from logs, to add some form of “Observability", programmer usually do this by
+To add some form of “Observability", programmers usually log events as shown below

  ```
 if (logger.isInfoEnabled()) {